makrai/notes/hayes79-naive-phy-manifesto.md

 * if one could find an reductionist theory for common sense reasoning
   * i.e. all concepts could be defined in terms of these few.
 In fact, this
   * I feel confident in asserting that no such small theory exists.
 And yet,
-  * many approaches in the A1 literature, make such an assumption.
+  * many approaches in the AI literature, make such an assumption.
 These are the
   * 'semantic primitive' approaches, exemplified by the work of Wilks (1975, for example) and Schank (1975, for example).
 Here, members of a
   * number of primitived: Wilks 90 or so, Schank 14+n for some n, as yet unknown